 Get help with your own budget meal planning here, or just take these ideas below and use them in your own home.
 I won’t tell!

 When writing up a meal plan on Halloween, it’s important to resist the urge to write “candy” in every spot.
 Tempting as that is, you’re probably better off taking a piece here and there and eating it in the closet like a normal Mom.
 It’s called portion control.

 I don’t want to start a political battle here (especially because I’d rather watch Yo Gabba Gabba than see one more election ad), but I think that it’s important to teach your kids about taxes using their trick or treat candy.

-But I’m not one of those moms that lets her kids snack at will.
-Hence the need for deception.
+But I’m not one of those moms that lets her kids snack all the time.
+(Hence the need for deception.)

 Hey, I give them an A for effort and creative use of their resources!